FIGHT THE FLAME

 Even on my highest pain flare days, I am sure to do two things: I get out of my pajamas, and put on something comfortable (lounge pants, sweats, etc.) and I will leave the bed and go to the couch.
 I force myself to do these things because it changes my frame of mind.
 I refuse to be a victim of this disease.

-CRPS is referred to as the “suicide disease.”
+CRPS is the “suicide disease.”
 People are not meant to suffer in such extreme amounts of pain all day.
-Having support from family, friends, the medical community, and the general public is so crucial to our fight against this cruel disease.
+Having support of family, friends, the medical community, and the general public is so crucial to our fight against this cruel disease.

 I am sure it is hard to understand completely what we go through on a daily basis.
 Trust me, it is hell.